AninditaBasu/comparative-mythology/docs/source/myths/dragon_slaying.md

 From a linguistic standpoint, it seems that the Hercules-Cacus myth is an outlier.
 However, in the ancient Greek language, the word _Cacus (κακός)_ means _bad or evil_ [^28], and some research is needed to see whether the Iranian and Armenian _Dahak_ are cognate with _Cacus_.

-It also seems that, linguistically, the Trita-Trishira myth belongs only tentatively to the group through its connection to the Thraetaona-Azi Dahaka myth by the 'water'-word _Ap_.
-Keresâspa, who will kill Azi Dahaka at the end of time, is the son of Thrita.
+It also seems that, linguistically, the Trita-Trishira myth belongs only tentatively to the group through its connection to the Thraetaona-Azi Dahâka myth by the 'water'-word _Ap_.
+Keresâspa, who will kill Azi Dahâka at the end of time, is the son of Thrita.
 Further research is needed to see whether this Thrita is related to Trita.

-The other three myths, namely, the Indra-Vritra myth, the Thraetaona-Azi Dahaka myth, and the Vahagn-Azhdahak myth, have several linguistic similarities among them.
+The other three myths, namely, the Indra-Vritra myth, the Thraetaona-Azi Dahâka myth, and the Vahagn-Azhdahak myth, have several linguistic similarities among them.

 ## Psychological analysis